 For better readability of data and visibility in Excel, we often enter full-screen mode.
 But after the job is done, we need to exit the full-screen mode to save the work.
 We do not often find the exit full-screen option.
 If you also have the same question- How to exit full screen in Excel, the article will show you exactly the methods and steps.

-3 Easy Methods to Exit Full Screen in Excel
+How to Exit Full Screen in Excel (3 Easy Methods)

-There are two most common methods to exit full screen in Excel.
+There are 2 most common methods to exit full screen in Excel.
 One is using Excel built-in options and the other one is applying keyboard shortcuts.
 These two methods are applicable for most common uses.
-But if we are working on a large VBA content, we may need to enter full screen mode and later need to exit it.
+But if we are working on a large VBA content, we may need to enter full-screen mode and later need to exit it.
 We can also exit the full screen using the VBA code as well.
-So we will see all three methods below.
+So we will see all 3 methods below.

 1. Use of Context Menu to Exit Full Screen